tuminguyen/hmnguyen.github.io/markdown/blog_5.md

 <ins>*STEP 2: Configure yaml file*<ins>

 At this step, it is more complex to configure the ```elasticsearch.yml``` file compared to the [previous tutorial](https://tuminguyen.github.io/hmnguyen.github.io/blog_detail.html?id=1).
 So if we only work on 1-node cluster of Elasticsearch, we don't need to do much on the configuration.
-However, as we have more than 1, so we will assign the role for each node then define its communication.
+However, as we have more than 1, we will need to assign the role for each node then define its communication.

-If you still remember about the local network of each node _(192.168.1.x)_, now, you can retrive it to later use of binding the the hostname _(node-x)_.
+If you still remember about the local network of each node _(192.168.1.x)_, now, you can retrive it to later use of binding the the hostname _(node-x)_ by using.
 ```
 hostname -I
 ```